silverhack/monkey365/docs/docs/security_checks/overview.md

 # Supported standards

-By default, the HTML report shows you the CIS (Center for Internet Security) Benchmark.
-The CIS Benchmarks for Azure and Microsoft 365 are guidelines for security and compliance best practices.
+By default, the HTML report displays the CIS (Center for Internet Security) Benchmarks.
+The CIS Benchmarks for Azure and Microsoft 365 provide security and compliance best-practice recommendations.

-The following standards are supported by Monkey365:
+The following CIS standards are supported by Monkey365:

-* CIS Microsoft Azure Foundations Benchmark v3.0.0
+* CIS Microsoft Azure Foundations Benchmark v6.0.0
+* CIS Microsoft Azure Database Services Benchmark v2.0.0
+* CIS Microsoft Azure Compute Services Benchmark v2.0.0
-* CIS Microsoft 365 Foundations Benchmark v3.0.0 and v4.0.0
+* CIS Microsoft 365 Foundations Benchmark v7.0.0

+## Microsoft Entra ruleset

+Monkey365 also includes a dedicated security ruleset for Microsoft Entra.
+This is a **Monkey365-specific ruleset and is not part of the CIS Benchmarks**.

+The Microsoft Entra ruleset is decoupled from the Azure and Microsoft 365 benchmark rulesets and is maintained independently.
+This allows it to evolve separately from CIS benchmark releases and provides expanded coverage through a comprehensive set of security checks focused exclusively on Microsoft Entra environments.

-More standards will be added in next releases (NIST, HIPAA, GDPR, PCI-DSS, etc..) as they are available.
+Additional standards and compliance frameworks, including NIST, HIPAA, GDPR, and PCI DSS, are planned for future releases as they become available.

 # Notes about security controls